abdelrahman-0/adaptive-aggregations/README.md

 ### ⚙️ Further Customization

-Each target mentioned in the above <b>Usage</b> section has its own <code>config.h</code> header file serving as an entry point for further customization.
+Each target mentioned in the above <b>Usage</b> section has its own <code>definitions.h</code> header file serving as an entry point for further customization.

 <u><i>Customize Input</i>:</u>
 <br>
-The config header files contain a <code>TABLE_SCHEMA</code> macro definition that can be changed depending on the desired schema.
+The header files contain a <code>TABLE_SCHEMA</code> macro definition that can be changed depending on the desired schema.
-Additional comments in the config file specify further input-related customization macros.
+Additional comments in the definitions file specify further input-related customization macros.
+This includes changing the aggregation key/value columns.

 <u><i>Customize Hashtable</i>:</u>
 <br>
+The top-level [CMakeLists.txt](https://github.com/abdelrahman-0/adaptive-aggregations/blob/master/CMakeLists.txt#L32-L33) file contains two macros (<code>LOCAL_UNCHAINED_HT[16|32|64]</code> and <code>GLOBAL_UNCHAINED_HT</code>) that can be used to enable/disable unchained hashtables for both the local and global hashtables.
+When disabled, the implementation defaults to chaining hashtables.

 <u><i>Customize Aggregation Query</i>:</u>
 <br>
-For the non-shuffle targets, the aggregation query can be customized.
+For the non-shuffle targets, the aggregation query can be customized by changing the <code>fn_agg</code> and <code>fn_agg_concurrent</code> functions in the header files.

 ---

 ### 📊 Results

-The results from the thesis can be found as CSV files in the <code>[analysis/](https://github.com/abdelrahman-0/adaptive-aggregations/tree/master/analysis)</code> directory.
+The performance results from the thesis can be found as CSV files in the <code>[analysis/](https://github.com/abdelrahman-0/adaptive-aggregations/tree/master/analysis)</code> directory.